Watch videos with career advice from people who use Japanese in their jobs on the Japanese Career Video page.

 JLPT is an internationally recognized test of Japanese proficiency which many employers acknowledge.
-Tests are administered twice a year worldwide (in July and December), but only in December in the U.S. The closest test location to Bates is Boston (MIT).
-For 2016 test (administered on December 4, 2016), online registration opens on August 29, 2016 and closes on October 3, 2016.
-2016 Guide is found here.
+Tests are administered twice a year worldwide (in July and December), but only in December in the U.S. The closest test location to Bates is Boston (MIT), however, it is not available in 2021.
+The closest in 2021 is New York.
+Register early as some locations fill up.
+For a December test, online registration opens in August and closes in September.
+A test guide is found on the link above.

 Internship (recently participated by Bates students)